7-Day Trip Cost Example: How Much Does a Week-Long Vacation Really Cost?

 It’s hard to picture what a “real” trip budget looks like until you see an example.
 So let’s walk through a simple 7-day trip and see how much it might really cost per person.

-Want a quick estimate for your own trip?
-Use our free Trip Cost Calculator to plug in your details and see your total trip cost and cost per person.
+Want to see your own numbers for a 7-day trip?
+Just slide the bars in our free Trip Cost Calculator — your total trip cost and cost per person update live instantly.

 Step 1: Set the basic trip details